butsugiri/chainer-rnn-ner/README.md

 * Bi-directional LSTM with Character-based encoding (Model.py/BiCharNERTagger)

 ## Models with CRF Layer as Loss Function
+This loss function is much better than simple cross entropy as it (latently) considers the restriction given to BIO tags.
 * LSTM (CRFModel.py/CRFNERTagger)
 * Bi-directional LSTM (CRFModel.py/CRFBiNERTagger)
 * Bi-directional LSTM with Character-based encoding (CRFModel.py/CRFBiCharNERTagger)